Stacking-Induced Symmetry-Protected Topological Phase Transitions

 We elaborate on the physical mechanism of the zero-field TSC as imitating the one-dimensional helical state using ODF instead of magnetic fields.
 It is known that the helical state stabilizes a TSC phase with an $s$-wave superconducting order~\cite{Kane}.
 To mimic the helical state, a magnetic field has been added to spin-orbit nanowires to lift Kramer's degeneracy and open a gap at $k=0$~\cite{Oreg, Lutchyn, Mourik, Deng}.
 The Kramer's degeneracy is often eliminated by adding a time-reversal symmetry breaking interaction $\hat{V}'$ so that $[\hat{T},\hat{H}+\hat{V}'] \ne 0$.
 However, it can also be lifted by making the system obeying time-reversal symmetry $[\hat{T},\hat{H}] = 0$ but with $\hat{T}^2=\hat{1}$.
 The latter is the case in our stacked system.
 Accordingly, the interaction among bands in our model opens a gap, lifting Kramer's degeneracy without a magnetic field [Fig.~\ref{Fig4}(d)].

 To illustrate that the heterostructure mimics helical states, we provide a low-energy effective Hamiltonian of the electron band for weak coupling strength,

 where $\chi=3\pi/2$, $\delta=0$. $H_\text{eff}$ describes the spinful wire, since most electrons fill the spinful part below the Fermi energy.
-The last term stems from the stacking of the subsystems and replaces the Zeeman interaction from a magnetic field.
+The last term stems from the stacking of the spin-polarized nanowire and breaks the physical time-reversal symmetry of the spinful nanowire $\mathcal{T}_u=i\sigma_y\mathcal{K}$.
+This replaces the Zeeman interaction from an external magnetic field.
 Hence, the heterostructure mimics one-dimensional helical states at the Fermi energy and realizes zero-field TSC with $s$-wave superconducting order.
 We emphasize that effective time-reversal breaking from stacking is momentum-dependent.
 Especially, if $|\mu_d|\sim|t_d|$, effective time-reversal breaking is maximized at the time-reversal invariant momentum $k=0$ and rapidly decreases at finite momenta.
 Hence, almost perfect helical states can be achieved in combination with a large energy gap at $k=0$.
 This is an advantage with respect to the formation of quasi-helical states in spin-orbit nanowires employing Zeeman interaction.

 {\it Conclusion.}---Nontrivial SPT phases can be induced by any symmetry-preserving stacking of two subsystems in the one-dimensional BDI symmetry class.
 We demonstrate that the only requirement for SPT phase transitions is set on ODF of each subsystem without particular types of stacking or interactions.
 We illustrate the general result on the stacking-induced SPT phase transitions with a concrete example of zero-field TSC.
 It consists of an atomic wire coupled to a spin-orbit nanowire with $s$-wave superconducting order.
 Stacking two systems induces a SPT transition so that the stacked systems becomes a TSC in absence of a magnetic field.
 Since zero-field TSC does not require a large $g$-factor, it can stimulate experimental searches for implementing TSC in a different range of materials.